CMP-Studio/reactReduxTodo/README.md

 6. Rename ADD_INDIVIDUAL_TODO action to ADD_INDIVIDUAL_TODO and fix all of the errors
 7. Install Git and SourceTree - Done
 8. Setup SourceTree with GitHub account - Done
-9. Add abilty to delete an individual todo
+9. Add abilty to delete an individual todo  - Done
-10. Add abilty to 'check off' an individual todo which then renders that todo differently
+10. Add abilty to 'check off' an individual todo which then renders that todo differently  - Done
-11. Make todos persistent across browser sessions
+11. Make todos persistent across browser sessions  - Issues with this one